 You can pull your hair back into a ponytail and use its diameter as a reference for how much shampoo to use or just go by tablespoon size.
 Keep in mind that it is totally normal to notice hair loss when you shower and shampoo your hair, but this does not necessarily mean you have a hair loss condition.

 If you continue to experience for a longer period of time and it's noticeable when shampooing hair, it's best to contact a specialist for a consultation.

 No matter how clean you think you're hands are, they still harbor dirt.

-They touch a lot of things throughout the day, and so they naturally accumulate dirt and oils that is not for your hair.
-If you have a habit of pulling on your hair or twiddling with your fingers, then external dirt and oils can mix in with your hair’s natural oils and the hair product already in your hair to create build-up.
+They touch a lot of things throughout the day, and so they naturally accumulate dirt and oils that are not for your hair.
+If you have a habit of pulling on your hair or twiddling with your fingers, then external dirt and oils can mix in with your hair's natural oils and the hair product already in your hair to create build-up.

 When your hair is less moisturized, this leads to less elasticity.
-Less elasticity means it’ll be more prone to breakage when you run your hands through it and we don’t want that.
-Running your fingers through your hair is not going to be the difference between luscious, full hair and hair loss.
+Less elasticity means it’ll be more prone to breakage when you run your hands through it and we don't want that.
+Running your fingers through your hair is not going to be the difference between luscious, full hair, and hair loss.

 But if you’re starting to see hairs fall out when you run your hands through it, there’s a bigger problem, and you want to get it resolved immediately.

 Show your Scalp Some Love

 It is suggested by many salon professionals to use gentle bristle paddle brushes for five to 10 minutes to massage your scalp.

 This stimulates blood circulation to promote healthy hair formation over a period of time.
 In-shower scalp massagers also work wonders and can help get shampoos deeper into the roots of the scalp for maximization.